 When you set reverb up in your session, you can do so in one of two ways.
-The first is to add the reverb as an insert directly on an instrument’s track.
+The first is to add the reverb as an insert directly on a track.
 You would add this just like you would an EQ or compression plugin.

 Alternatively, you can insert your reverb plugin on an auxiliary track.
 Then, you can send a signal from different instruments to the reverb aux track using aux sends.

 Each has its own benefits.
 The route that you take largely depends on the specifics of your individual session.
 In this article, we’ll look at which method to use and when.